 Indigo dying industrial

-Synthetic indigo is a substance created from benzene derivatives from petroleum, a fossil fuel that most of us realize is not in limitless supply.
+Synthetic indigo is a substance created from benzene derivatives from petroleum a fossil fuel that most of us realise is not in limitless supply.
 The benzene has to be treated chemicals, including hydrogen cyanide, to make it into an indigo dye.
 “It’s a multi-step resource process, which is demanding on the environment and creates huge issues with waste.
 Indigo does not naturally adhere to fabric; the further processing must, therefore, add another chemical hydrosulphite to transform it into a dye.
-“These chemicals are particularly bad for the environment, “Waste water containing these chemicals can affect ecosystems and can cause several harming results.
-The water amount it takes to make jeans is very high as the indigo color must be added layer by layer in different baths to obtain the indigo color.
-The darker the jeans are the more it demands of indigo baths.
+“These chemicals are particularly bad for the environment, “Wastewater containing these chemicals can affect ecosystems and can cause several harming results.
+The water amount it takes to make jeans is very high as the indigo colour must be added layer by layer in different baths to obtain the indigo colour.
+The darker the jeans are, the more it demands of indigo baths.

 TEXTILE DYE OVERVIEW